 Benchmarked cause-centric reliability reporting

-Windows 8 partners can access reports and telemetry data that shows failure-based and cause-centric data that indicates how reliable their products are in the field, how often they fail or stop responding, and how they compare to others in the ecosystem.
+Windows 8 partners can access reports and telemetry data that show failure-based and cause-centric data that indicates how reliable their products are in the field, how often they fail or stop responding, and how they compare to others in the ecosystem.
 These new reports are consistent and actionable and allow partners to find issues quickly and efficiently.

 32-bit UEFI support